The King of the Elves: Plot summary

 That night, a messenger elf comes to Shadrach and tells him that he must help his staff develop battle plans against the trolls at a meeting tonight under the oak tree on Phineas’ property.
 Shadrach thinks of his dinner, of being ready to serve customers the next day, and of the opinions of his human peers, and suggests that the elf choose a different person to be king.
 Still, he commits to attend the meeting.
 When he goes to attend at the appointed time the cold weather bothers him and on the way he passes Phineas at his home.
 When Phineas invites him inside for a short while, Shadrach gets comfortable inside and forgets his commitment as they reflect on their long friendship.
-At Phineas' advice Shadrach decides to return home to be warm and comfortable.
+At Phineas' advice, Shadrach decides to return home to be warm and comfortable.
 As Phineas takes Shadrach outside, Shadrach realizes in the moonlight that Phineas is an inhuman, beastly troll.

 Phineas attacks Shadrach as legions of trolls pour from the shadows.
-Shadrach calls for help and attacks trolls as best he can while elves rush to his rescue.
+Shadrach calls for help and fights the trolls as best he can while elves rush to his rescue.
 In the end, Shadrach has fought effectively and killed many trolls, including Phineas.
-The elves reveal Phineas to be the Great Troll, and are awed that he is defeated.
+The elves reveal that Phineas was the Great Troll, and are awed that he has been defeated.
 With the trolls routed, Shadrach expresses a desire to return to his life as a gas station attendant, and the elves respect this.
-But after seeing his dilapidated home and gas station, he reconsiders, and accepts the status of King of the Elves.
+But after seeing his dilapidated home and gas station, he reconsiders and accepts being King of the Elves.

-Possible Film adaptation
+Possible film adaptation

 In April 2008, Walt Disney Animation Studios announced a 3D animated feature film adaptation, titled King of the Elves.
 The film was originally to have been directed by Aaron Blaise and Robert Walker (directors of Brother Bear), and produced by Chuck Williams.

 Originally slated for release in 2012, the film was reported as shelved in December 2009.
 By July 2010, King of the Elves had gone back into development and it was being directed by Chris Williams, director of Bolt.
 About a year into Williams' effort, he decided that this was not the film he wanted to make and left the project.